GCSI/openedx_devops/doc/QUICKSTART.rst

 .. code-block:: shell

-  ssh bastion.service.yourschool.edu -i path/to/yourschool-ohio.pem

-  mysql -h mysql.service.yourschool.edu -u root -p
+  mysql -h mysql.service.global-communications-academy.com -u root -p

-  mongo --port 27017 --host mongo.service.yourschool.edu -u root -p
+  mongo --port 27017 --host mongo.service.global-communications-academy.com

-  redis-cli -h redis.service.yourschool.edu -p 6379
+  redis-cli -h redis.service.global-communications-academy.com -p 6379

 Specifically with regard to MySQL, several 3rd party analytics tools provide out-of-the-box connectivity to MySQL via a bastion server.
 Following is an example of how to connect to your MySQL environment using MySQL Workbench.